 The following Information Law practice note provides comprehensive and up to date legal information covering:

 This Practice Note discusses the impact of Brexit on the general processing of personal data under the General Data Protection Regulation, Regulation (EU) 2016/679 (EU GDPR), which became directly applicable in the UK and all other EU Member States on 25 May 2018 and which has governed the processing of personal data across the EEA (the EU plus Iceland, Norway, and Liechtenstein), since its incorporation into the EEA Agreement.

-In the UK, the adoption of the EU GDPR into UK law was assisted and supplemented by the Data Protection Act 2018 (DPA 2018) which provides permitted national derogations/exceptions to the requirements of the EU GDPR, see Practice Note: The Data Protection Act 2018.
+In the UK, the adoption of the EU GDPR into UK law was assisted and supplemented by the Data Protection Act 2018 (DPA 2018), see Practice Note: The Data Protection Act 2018.

 For an introduction to data protection law, collating key practical guidance, see: Data protection toolkit.

 This Practice Note does not address the processing of personal data by competent authorities for law enforcement purposes or by the intelligence services, and under the ‘applied GDPR’ regime, which are beyond the scope of this guidance.
-For guidance on the impact of Brexit on the processing of personal data by competent authorities for law enforcement purposes, see Practice Note: Processing personal data by law enforcement and intelligence agencies—an introduction to the Data Protection and Law Enforcement Directive and Part 3 of the Data Protection Act 2018—Impact of Brexit.
+For guidance on the processing of personal data by competent authorities for law enforcement purposes and by intelligence agencies, see Practice Note: Processing personal data by law enforcement and intelligence agencies—an introduction to the Data Protection and Law Enforcement Directive and Part 3 of the Data Protection Act 2018—Impact of Brexit.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.